 Wooden spoon holding pasta and potatoes.

-It’s the waste-not, want-not mentality that begat pasta and potatoes, and we’re happy to pass our family’s recipe on to you.
+It’s the waste-not-want-not mentality that begat pasta and potatoes, and I’m happy to pass my family’s recipe on to you.

 Ingredients shown: mixed pasta in bowl, potatoes, tomato pasta, pancetta, onion, and garlic.